ryandschaefer/democracy-viewer-processing/files/README.md

-This is where files will temporarily be stored after retrieving them from S3.
+This is where the output of the processing pipeline will go.